ropensci-archive/roweb2/content/blog/2018-05-03-onboarding-is-work.md

 If you liked this data exploration, stay tuned for the third and final post of this series, about the social weather of onboarding as characterized by a tidy text analysis of onboarding threads!
-And don’t forget to check out [the first post of the series, about data collection](https://ropensci.org/blog/2018/04/26/rectangling-onboarding/), if you haven’t read it yet.
+And don't forget to check out [the first post of the series, about data collection](https://ropensci.org/blog/2018/04/26/rectangling-onboarding/), if you haven't read it yet.